waste-of-kindergarten/xpython37-v0.1/python/Doc/extending/newtypes_tutorial.rst

 ``first`` member, so it could be any kind of object.
-It could have a destructor that causes code to be executed that tries to access the ``first`` member; or that destructor could release the :term:`Global interpreter Lock` and let arbitrary code run in other threads that accesses and modifies our object.
+It could have a destructor that causes code to be executed that tries to access the ``first`` member; or that destructor could release the :term:`Global interpreter Lock <GIL>` and let arbitrary code run in other threads that accesses and modifies our object.

 To be paranoid and protect ourselves against this possibility, we almost